diovisgood/agender/readme.md

 My thoughts are the same as in this article by Michał Marcinkiewicz:
 [**The Real World is not a Kaggle Competition**](https://www.netguru.com/codestories/real-world-is-not-a-kaggle-competition)

-Of course, one may argue that analysing content of a video is still a complex task.
+Of course, one may argue that analyzing content of a video is still a complex task.
 And complex tasks require tons of calculations anyway.

 But I see at least several ways to achieve high efficiency: